 Squalane has high emollient properties, being absorbed easily by the skin without leaving an oily residue.
 An emollient helps keep our skin hydrated and supple by reducing water loss from the epidermis.
 Squalane increases skin hydration due to skin surface occlusions.
 Occlusives provide a layer of oil on the skin surface to reduce water loss from the stratum corneum.

 These properties accentuate the moisturizing effect of squalane and coupled also with its stable nature, have contributed to a continual rise in demand for squalane in cosmeceutical approaches.

 To round things up, make a mental note to check the ingredient list before you purchase your moisturiser.
 A good moisturiser would contain at least one of these ingredients: squalane, glycerin or ceramides.
-With this in mind, a good moisturiser can be easily differentiated from the plethora of options out there.
+Even better, the Multi-CERAM moisturizer contains all 3 ingredients and more.
+This makes the Multi-CERAM a popular choice with our dry skin and eczema patients.
+With these points in mind, a good moisturiser can be easily differentiated from the plethora of options out there.